Larry Groce

 In 2008 he was awarded the West Virginia Governor’s Award for Leadership in the Arts.
 In 2010 he was inducted into the West Virginia Broadcasters Hall of Fame and in 2012 he was named Outstanding West Virginian by the West Virginia Chapter of the Public Relations Society of America.
 In 2013 he was an honoree at the Charleston Community Music Association’s Arts Awards, and in 2015 was awarded the Cast Iron Cook-Off Pioneer Award for promoting tourism in West Virginia.

 In 1990, Larry starred in a low budget feature film made in West Virginia called “Paradise Park”, a hillbilly fantasy set in a Mountain State trailer park.
 He co-wrote the title song with Webb Wilder who also appeared in the film along with country stars Porter Waggoner and Johnny Paycheck and wrestler Dusty Rhodes.
-In 2017, Theatre West Virginia commissioned Larry and Daniel Boyd, writer/director of the movie, to adapt it as a musical.
-“Paradise Park the Musical” premiered in 2018 with 15 songs written by Larry and three co-writes.
+In 2017, Theatre West Virginia commissioned Larry and Daniel Boyd to write a musical adaptation of Boyd’s feature film, “Paradise Park”.
+“Paradise Park – The Musical” was premiered by Theatre West Virginia in 2018 and produced again in 2019.
+It was also produced by The Charleston (WV) Light Opera Guild in 2022.
+Boyd and Groce teamed up again to write a children’s musical, “Miss Dirt Turtle’s Garden Club”, which was produced by the Albans Art Center in 2021 and Theatre West Virginia in 2022.
+The show won Broadway World’s Best WV Musical of 2021.
+Larry is now collaborating with West Virginia songwriter, Todd Burge, on a musical about the settling of Marietta, Ohio.

 FestivALL Charleston, a ten-day multi-arts festival that draws over 50,000 visitors each year, began in 2005 with Larry among its founders.
-He served as Executive and Artistic Director of the festival from its beginning until 2015 and still is an active member of its board of directors.
+He served as Executive and Artistic Director of the festival from its beginning until 2015.

 Contact and Booking Information